-A new abrasive blasting equipment shall submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Form 400-General Application Fee Determination Sheet and Rule 300 District Fees).
+A new abrasive blasting equipment shall submit a one-time NEW APPLICATION fee for applying Authority to Construct/Permit to Operate (Rule 300 District Fees).

 For modifications resulting in any physical change or change in method of operation shall pay the MODIFICATION fee specified in Rule 300.

 An application will not be accepted for processing until it is deemed complete.
 The following will be required for the Monterey Bay Air Resources District (MBARD) to make a completeness determination: